Van Life Europe: 8 months & 12 countries in a campervan

 - Costa Blanca Spain (November–March): 18–22 °C during the day, almost no rain, many camper communities (Benidorm region).

-- Canary Islands by ferry: Temperatures are 20–25 °C year-round, but the crossing is expensive (€500–800).
+- Canary Islands by ferry: Year-round temperatures 20–25 °C, but expensive crossing (€500–800).

 - Southern Italy (Calabria): Good, but 10°C cooler than Spain.